vitessio/website/content/en/docs/13.0/user-guides/configuration-basic/planning.md

 Vitess relies on two external components, and we recommend that you choose them upfront:

-1. TopoServer: This is the server in which Vitess stores its metadata.
-We currently support zookeeper or etcd.
+1. [TopoServer](../../../concepts/topology-service/): This is the server in which Vitess stores its metadata.
+We recommend Etcd if you have no other preference.
-2. MySQL: Vitess supports MySQL/Percona Server 5.7 to 8.0, and MariaDB 10.0 to 10.3.
-MariaDB 10.4 is currently known to have installation issues ([#5362](https://github.com/vitessio/vitess/issues/5362)).
-The most common deployments use MySQL 5.7.
+2. [MySQL](../../../overview/supported-databases/): Vitess supports MySQL/Percona Server 5.7 to 8.0 and to a limited extent MariaDB 10.0 to 10.3.
+We recommend MySQL 8.0 for new installations.

 In this guide, we will be covering the case where the MySQL instances are managed by Vitess.
 A different section covers the details of running against [externally managed databases](../../configuration-advanced/unmanaged-tablet).